schwiftyos/readme/README.md

 ## AI/LLM

 Machine learning features are opt-in.
 We recognize they are powerful tools, but they should also be used when appropriate.
+They can be tightly woven into the OS and we will add security measures to prevent unauthorized behavior.

 ## Under the hood